 Two other suspects were arrested after the driver of the getaway car died from his head wound and the car crashed.
-The driver's name was not immediately released.

 The two passengers ran into a neighborhood, where police locked down schools for about an hour before the man and woman were found in the courtyard of a condominium complex in Chula Vista.